Xu Xiner Works Group Text About

 Installation

-This work originates from the artist's contemplation of the tension between intimate family memories and epochal transformations.
-At its heart lies an old electric fan that witnessed the artist’s parents' marriage, whose breeze continuously stirs a lightweight plastic bag.
-Printed on the bag is the window from the artist’s childhood home, which has since been demolished—a fragment of a once-familiar world extracted from an old photograph.
+This work stems from the artist's contemplation of the tension between intimate family memories and the great changes of times.
+The kernel of the work is an old electric fan that witnessed the marriage of the artist's parents.
+Its breeze continuously blows a thin plastic bag, which is printed with the image of a demolished window from the artist's childhood house.
+It is a fragment of home drawn from an old photo.

-This still-operational old fan breathes life into this fragile "home" through its dynamic movement.
-Yet, the plastic bag bearing the window image remains perpetually light and unsettled.
-The plastic bag, an everyday, disposable, and fragile material, here becomes a temporary "container" for the imagery of a lost home.
-The window image on it, a remnant of what was once a stable physical space and spiritual sanctuary, appears unstable and distorted due to the bag's lightness and the wind’s agitation.
-This instability vividly mirrors the non-fixed nature of memory itself—it is not an unchanging archive but a dynamic process, continuously diluted, distorted, or intensified within the tension between recollection and forgetting.
+The still-operational old fan breathes life into this fragile "home" through its dynamic movement.
+However, the plastic bag with the window image remains perpetually lightweight, unable to settle.
+The plastic bag, which is a kind of daily, disposable, and fragile material, here becomes a temporary "container" for the image of a lost home.
+The window image upon it, a remnant of what was once a stable physical space and spiritual garden, appears unstable and distorted due to the bag's lightness and the wind's motion.
+This instability visually mirrors the non-fixity of memory itself, which is not an unchanging archive but a dynamic process, continually diluted, distorted, or intensified within the tension between recollection and oblivion.

-Through this work, the artist seeks to capture the loss and pursuit of individual experience amid rapid urbanization.
-Under the grand narrative of "development," countless physical spaces that once held individual and community histories are swiftly erased.
-When physical spaces cease to exist, where does memory find its anchor?
-As the past is constantly rewritten, how do we capture memories of it—fleeting and elusive as the wind.
+Through this work, the artist attempts to capture the loss and search for individual experience amidst rapid urbanization.
+Under the grand narrative of "development", countless physical spaces bearing individual and community histories are swiftly erased.
+When a physical space becomes inexistent, how does a flight of memories find their footholds?
+As the past is constantly re-overwritten, how do we grasp these elapsing memories?

 © 2025 Xiner Xu.
 All Rights Reserved.